 So what about golf causes so many avid players pain?
 The main culprit is the golf swing.
-From the backswing to the follow-through, your spine rotates with great deal of force and not very much control.
-What’s more, is that forceful golf swing often strains your spinal muscles, specifically in the lumbar region.
+From the backswing to the follow-through, your spine rotates with a great deal of force and not very much control.
+What’s more is that forceful golf swing often strains your spinal muscles, specifically in the lumbar region.

 Even the act of bending to pick up your golf bag, club, or ball can strain your back.
 So, how can you reap the aerobic benefits and ensure a pain-free golf season?
+Keep reading to learn more.

 For starters, you can begin every game with a proper warmup and stretching session.
-Practicing smooth, easy swings are a great warm up.
+Practicing smooth, easy swings is a great warmup.
 After that, make sure to stretch your shoulders, torso, hips, and even your hamstrings.

 Another great way to prevent injury is to learn proper form and posture.
 Not only will doing so help prevent injury, but it may even improve your game!
 You want to focus on a smooth, rhythmic golf swing with good balance, making sure to maintain the same spine angle throughout the entire swing.

 Updating your golfing equipment might also help save your lower back.
-Choose a golf bag with a built-in stand to avoid having to lift it off the ground, and dual-straps to carry the weight evenly across your back.
+Choose a golf bag with a built-in stand to avoid having to lift it off the ground and dual-straps to carry the weight evenly across your back.
 You can even rent or purchase a push cart, allowing you to walk the course without having to carry your clubs.